MacLemon/mlbackup/README.txt

 --------------------------------------------------------------------------------
 Do you like mlbackup?
 Tell us why, we love to be praised and worshipped!
 Don't like mlbackup?
 Tell us how we can improve it!
+Found a bug?
+Eeek!
+See "Bug Reports" at the end of this document!

-Send an email to mlbackup@maclemon.at (english or german language please) mlbackup is on Twitter as well! http://twitter.com/mlbackup
+Send an email to mlbackup@maclemon.at (english or german language please) mlbackup is on Twitter as well! http://twitter.com/mlbackup mlbackup usergroup at Facebook: http://www.facebook.com/group.php?gid=38141392466

 License: